The Guide

 The British International School Shanghai, Puxi

 The Minhang location puts it in reach of the Hongqiao, Huacao, and wider western Shanghai residential belt.
-Families considering BISS Puxi are often also looking at Dulwich Puxi; the two schools are the natural comparison in the western district.
+Families considering BISS Puxi are often also looking at Dulwich Puxi; the two are the natural comparison in the western district.

 Wellington College International Shanghai